evandowning/model-api-sequence/README.md

 # which will be used as a parameter to lstm.py

 # Train LSTM model
-$ python3 lstm.py features/ models/ true true > out.txt
+$ python3 lstm.py features/ models/ True True multi_classification convert_classes.txt > out.txt

 # "models/" stores all of the models in JSON form to be imported and used by
 # Keras in the future.